 - Sometimes itchy or sensitive when touched

-- Raised from the skin and may bleed if damaged (eg, a dermatofibroma can bleed if you shave over it)
+- Raised from the skin and may bleed if damaged (a dermatofibroma can bleed if shaven over)

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.